ZahFox/systems-programming/assembly/book_low-level-programming/ch_2/notes.md

 ### `cmp` - Compare Two Operands

-Compares the first source operand with the second oeprands and sets the status flags in the EFLAGS register according to the results.
+Compares the first source operand with the second operands and sets the status flags in the EFLAGS register according to the results.
 The comparison is performed by subtracting the second operand from the first operand and then setting the status flags in the same manner as the SUB instruction.

 ### `mov` - Move